Craft CMS Deployment Methods

 The general process for deploying with docker is to update your local development files, use those to build an image and then swap the currently running image on your remote servers with the new one.

 To read more about how this all works in the context of Craft specifically, feel free to read through my post on using Craft 3 with docker.
-I'll also be writing up my entire Craft continuous integration and deployment process soon and I'll link that up here once done.
+I also encourage you to have a read through my entire Craft continuous integration and deployment process which covers setting up a docker based workflow from scratch.

 For all the praises I've been singing, Docker does come with one major down-side: the learning curve is significant.